alexandra-simeonova/drafts/navigation-configuration.md

 For more information on setting caching with view refreshing and preloading for view groups, read [this document](navigation-parameters-reference.md#node-parameters).

->**NOTE:** For a full list of available parameters, as well as a more comprehensive example which uses view groups and other features, see the [parameter reference](navigation-parameters-reference.md) document.
+>**NOTE:** For a full list of available parameters, as well as a more comprehensive example illustrating view groups and other features, see the [parameter reference](navigation-parameters-reference.md) document.